-Few rivalries in world rugby, let alone the Six Nations, evoke the same passion as England against Wales.
+Few rivalries in world rugby evoke the same passion, drama and excitement as England against Wales.

-Both sides have enjoyed plenty of highs, as well as many crushing lows in this fixture down the years, which always seems to throw-up its fair share of drama and excitement.
+Both sides have enjoyed plenty of highs, as well as many crushing lows in this fixture down the years, which always seems to throw-up its fair share of nailbiting, high-octane, rugby action.

-So ahead of Wales’ trip to Twickenham on Saturday, here’s a look at just some of the great games that have taken place down the years which ensure that this clash is a must-watch encounter every time the two sides meet.
+So ahead of another hotly anticipated meeting at the weekend, here’s a look at just some of the great games that have taken place down the years which ensure that this clash is a must-watch encounter every time the two sides meet.

 England 60 Wales 26, 1998

 England became the first team to top 50 points in a Five Nations match when they staged an incredible fightback to thrash Wales at Twickenham in the tournament’s old format.

 Wales were leading 12-6 with half an hour gone, but that only served to jolt England into gear as they scored 21 points in a ruthless seven-minute period.

 The home side would eventually register eight tries, including two for Sale wing David Rees, while fly-half Paul Grayson kicked 20 points as England completed the first leg of the Triple Crown in emphatic style.

 With England six points clear and the game in its 83rd minute, Lions centre Scott Gibbs waltzed past four defenders before scoring a try which denied England a Grand Slam and handed the last ever Five Nations Championship to Scotland.